-- ➤ Company claim forms are appropriate for the type of product. - ➤ The use of required State forms is included in the Standards.
-Servicing Carrier claim forms are reviewed as they are found in the claim reviews and commented on in the Summary of Review if inappropriate.
+- Company claim forms are appropriate for the type of product. - ➤ The use of required State forms is included in the Standards.
+ARC claim forms are reviewed as they found in the claim reviews and commented on in the Summary of Review if inappropriate.